WordPress/gutenberg/docs/how-to-guides/block-tutorial/extending-the-query-loop-block.md

 With the block variations API you can provide the default settings that make the most sense for your use-case.

-Let's go on a journey, for example, of setting up a variation that could fit a plugin which registers a `book` [custom post type](https://developer.wordpress.org/plugins/post-types/).
+Let's go on a journey, for example, of setting up a variation for a plugin which registers a `book` [custom post type](https://developer.wordpress.org/plugins/post-types/).

 ### Offer sensible defaults